|Tom is happy as a clam, even in rough seas.|

-Mon Sep 29 Honolulu, Oahu, HI 1:00pm
+Mon Sep 29 Honolulu, Oahu, HI 1:00 pm

-Tue Sep 30 Honolulu, Oahu, HI 8:00pm
+Tue Sep 30 Honolulu, Oahu, HI 8:00 pm

 Wed Oct 1 Kilauea Volcano, HI (Cruising)

-Wed Oct 1 Hilo, Hawaii, HI 11:00am 8:00pm
+Wed Oct 1 Hilo, Hawaii, HI 11:00 am 8:00 pm

-Thu Oct 2 Kona, Hawaii, HI 11:00am 8:00pm
+Thu Oct 2 Kona, Hawaii, HI 11:00 am 8:00 pm

-Fri Oct 3 Lahaina, Maui, HI 8:00am
+Fri Oct 3 Lahaina, Maui, HI 8:00 am

-Sat Oct 4 Lahaina, Maui, HI 6:00pm
+Sat Oct 4 Lahaina, Maui, HI 6:00 pm

 Sun Oct 5 Honolulu, Oahu, HI 7:00 am

 Yesterday morning after breakfast in the Oceanview buffet restaurant, we walked the long distance to the Sky Lounge for the first Cruise Critic “Meet and Mingle.”

 As always, we met a fabulous couple we sat with during the entire event, both doctors who’d traveled the world, providing relief for doctors in many remote areas.
-The stories they shared and their enthusiasm and support for our way of life was inspiring and uplifting.
+The stories they shared and their enthusiasm and support for our way of life were inspiring and uplifting.
 We hope to see them again soon.

-The most pleasing aspect of cruising is meeting people with many of whom also seem to have a love of cruising and traveling.
+The most pleasing aspect of cruising is meeting people, many of whom also seem to have a love of cruising and traveling.
 Although many other cruisers are our age or older, we find that many have a craving for the wanderlust life as well as a sense of adventure, not unlike us.

 |Celebrity Central, mid-ship, is where a lot of activities transpire.
 We’ve been sitting in this area during the day since the waves aren’t as noticeable as in our cabin which is located between the bow and mid-ship.|

 Everyone’s needs and life desires differ.
 We spent all of our lives up until two years ago, near most of our family.
-As do many Minnesotans, leaving Minnesota for warmer climates, we too felt we couldn’t continue life in a cold climate as we aged.
-No longer could we shovel snow, slip on ice and staying hunkered down in the long cold winters.
+As do many Minnesotans, leaving Minnesota for warmer climates, we too felt we couldn’t continue living in a cold climate as we age.
+No longer could we shovel snow, slip on ice, and staying hunkered down in the long cold winters.

 Instead of the typical Minnesota seniors. who often move to Florida or Arizona, we chose the world as our home, for however long it works for us.
 If and when that changes, we’ll figure it out.
 For now, we don’t worry about the future.
-In a few short months, we’ll be together with our family and in a matter of minutes, it won’t feel as if we’ve ever been away.
+In a few short months, we’ll be together with our family, and in a matter of minutes, it won’t feel as if we’ve ever been away.